DeepVisionforAurora/AuroSS/README.md

 ## How To Use

 Download the above code and packages and install the required toolbox and dependencies (detailed in Readme in each package).<br>

 A demo to generate skeleton pseudo-labels is provided.
 Two optional maximum energy based ridge extraction methods are provided.
 Manually selected better ones are used as pseudo-labels to train the ASMs.<br>

 To **train the AAM**, the "Annotation" folder is a manually labeled image of the auroral area;&ensp;to **train the ASM**, the "Annotation" folder is the generated AuroSS pseudo-labels.<br>

-After obtaining the AuroSS which is saved under folder "skeImgs", run **Orientation_ASI2MLON_MLAT_wq.m** to calculate the arc tilt to measure auroral orientation.<br>
+After obtaining the AuroSS which is saved in the folder "skeImgs", run **Orientation_ASI2MLON_MLAT_wq.m** to calculate the arc tilt to measure auroral orientation.<br>

 We used manually labeled skeleton images and real ASI images as training sets to train CycleGAN.